cecileung1208/Employee-Data-Analysis/README.md

 ## Method

 #### **1. Data Modeling**

-* Find the commonalities of the employee .
-Inspect employee data CSV datasets.
+* Create an Entity Relationship Diagram (ERD) using the online software ((http://www.quickdatabasediagrams.com/).
+* Inspect the headings to determine comon attributes between each table.
+* Determine the data types for each column.
-Determine parameters for primary and foreign keys.
+* Determine parameters for primary and foreign keys.
-Create table schema in online entity relationship diagram (ERD) software (http://www.quickdatabasediagrams.com/).
-Connect tables with foreign keys to tables with matching primary keys.
+* Link the relationship betwee tables with primary keys.
+* Export to table schema for Data Engineering.

+#### **2. Data Engineering**
+* Create PostgreSQL database for employee data.
+* Import the table schema on the database.
+* Create tables and heading labels as per the ERD.
+* Import employee CSV datasets in the respective tables created.

 ![Image](https://github.com/cecileung1208/SQL-Employee-Data/blob/master/Employee_SQL/Output%20Files/ERD%20-%20Employee%20Database.png)